hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 mysterious rites and ceremonies backed by its new Mantras and the like;
 and in doing so, itself lost its former wisdom, its former vigour and vitality, and its own chaste habits of long acquirement.
-Thus it turned the whole Âryâvarta into a deep and vast whirlpool of the most vicious, the most horrible, the most abominable, barbarous customs; and as the inevitable consequence of countenancing these detestable customs and superstitions, it soon lost all its own internal strength and stamina
+Thus it turned the whole Âryāvarta into a deep and vast whirlpool of the most vicious, the most horrible, the most abominable, barbarous customs; and as the inevitable consequence of countenancing these detestable customs and superstitions, it soon lost all its own internal strength and stamina